hackclub/hackclub/workshops/py_Christmas/README.md

 # PyChristmas

-This workshop is meant to help python newbies try out a fun library called "[turtle](https://docs.python.org/3/library/turtle.html)".
+This workshop is meant to help Python newbies try out a fun library called "[turtle](https://docs.python.org/3/library/turtle.html)".

-In this workshop, we make a Christmas greeting using turtle graphics !!
+In this workshop, we make a Christmas greeting using turtle graphics!
-Try out and leave a feedback.

 [Link to the demo code.](https://repl.it/@raz8153/ThankfulFirsthandScandisk)

 # Getting Started

 Let me give a brief idea of what we are going to do.
-We are going to make a greeting card with a maroon-ish background with a text written on it saying ***"Merry Christmas"***.We are going to add a Christmas tree above the greeting.
+We are going to make a greeting card with a maroon-ish background with a text written on it saying ***"Merry Christmas"***.
+We are going to add a Christmas tree above the greeting.
 That is, we need a green tree with a brown stem, a yellow/golden star on top, and tiny red balls on either side of the tree.

 ![alt completed_output_pic](https://cloud-4ipo9natc.vercel.app/3merry_christmas.png)

 To break it down a bit more, we have made the leaves and stem out of multiple boxes or rectangles, with tiny circles on either end of the rectangle.
 Finally, a star on top of the center.
 ![alt tree_without_color_filled](https://cloud-4ipo9natc.vercel.app/1image2.png)

-# Shall we start coding ?
+# Shall we start coding?

 Create a new [repl.it](https://repl.it) project and select **Python** as the language from the drop-down menu on the right.
 We are gonna make 2 python files.
 (Writing on a single page may make it a bit too complicated for a beginner)
 1.  ******Figures.py****** - A python file in which we code the functions that we will use to create the boxes/rectangles, the tiny circles, and the star.
 2.  ******main.py****** - A python file in which we call the functions of boxes, circles and star to make a Christmas tree.
 And finally, we will add a greeting on the bottom of the screen as you saw above

 # Let's code Figures.py first.